iitmdinesh/image2text/README.md

 Predictions:

-1. A man is skateboarding.
+1. A young man is riding his skateboard while wearing a helmet.
-2. Man playing skateboard.
+2. Three skateboarders are doing tricks on a sidewalk.
-3. A woman with blue shirt is skating down a wall.
+3. A man skateboarded down some stairs.
-4. A rollerblader doing a trick with his wheels.
+4. Two skateboarders skateboarding on the sidewalk of a park.
-5. A man in a black jacket on a skateboard does a jump off a railing.
+5. A man skateboards down a brick railing on an empty lot.
-6. A man on a skateboard is playing a black skateboarding game at a park.
+6. Three people playing tricks in a park.
-7. A skateboarder is performing stunt tricks in front of a graffiti backdrop.
+7. A boy skateboarding down stairs.
-8. A man with a skateboard sits in front of an orange building.
+8. A man in a black shirt is doing a skate park trick.

 <img src="assets/dog-snow.png" alt="Goal" width="550"/>